 In order to benchmark the relative performance of the Hadamard-test protocol and the linear-response protocol, we investigate the two figures of merit shown in \cref{fig:lambda_plot}: the relative error

 measuring the systematic error of the linear-response protocol due to non-linear effects, and the time average of the standard deviation,

 measuring the statistical errors due to shot noise.

-The linear-response protocol generally requires a tradeoff between accuracy and signal-to-noise ratio.
-On the one hand, the perturbation should be sufficiently weak such that the response is in the linear regime where nonlinear contributions to the response are negligible.
-On the other hand, it should be sufficiently strong such that the signal is resolvable against the background noise.
-As can be seen in \cref{fig:lambda_plot}, the error grows with increasing $\lambda$, while the variance shrinks, and vice versa.
-This behavior can be viewed as a manifestation of the bias--variance tradeoff, well known in statistics and machine learning.
-Importantly, there is no such tradeoff in the case of our Hadamard-test protocol.
+The linear-response protocol generally requires a trade-off between accuracy and signal-to-noise ratio.
+On the one hand, the perturbation should be sufficiently weak that the response is in the linear regime, where nonlinear contributions to the response are negligible.
+On the other hand, it should be sufficiently strong that the signal is resolvable against the background noise.
+As can be seen in \cref{fig:lambda_plot}, the error grows with increasing $\lambda$, while the variance shrinks and vice versa.
+This behavior can be viewed as a manifestation of the bias--variance tradeo-ff, which is well-known in statistics and machine learning.
+Importantly, there is no such trade-off in the case of our Hadamard-test protocol.
 Furthermore, in the investigated quench scenario, the Hadamard-test protocol outperforms the linear-response protocol both in terms of accuracy and signal-to-noise ratio.